Looking to make your own DIY windsock craft? This 4th of July windsock is a perfect place to start!

 To get started with this 4th of July craft, gather all of your supplies so they are easily accessible.

 Start by opening both sides of your large can and cleaning it out well.
+This will be the body of your DIY windsock.
 Make sure to dry it completely before starting your craft.

 Once your can is dry, paint the entire thing blue.
 It may take a few coats to cover completely.

 Now paint the top inch of your can red.
 It took us three coats to make sure the blue didn't show through.

 Using the star template, cut out the stars with a xacto knife to create a star stencil for your windsock.

 Now tape your start stencil onto your can to use as a guide.